beskarbuilder/TARS-BSK/README_EN.md

 > These colors are subject to revision based on contrast tests and LED visual response in different environments.

-### 🔌 Implementation and Connectivity Details
+### Implementation and connectivity details

-> For those interested in the technical aspects, this section delves into the plugin architecture and integrations.
+> For those interested in technical aspects, this section delves into plugin architecture and integrations.

 ### Modular Plugin System

-TARS-BSK implements a plugin architecture that allows adding functionalities without modifying the core system.
+TARS-BSK implements a plugin architecture that allows adding functionalities without modifying the system core.
 Each plugin is loaded dynamically and can be enabled/disabled via JSON configuration.

 ```python
 # services/plugin_system.py (excerpt)